-- Share concerns with the DSL as soon as possible - If you are not able to contact your DSL or the Deputy, and the child is at risk of immediate harm, contact the children's services social care department directly.
+- Share concerns with the DSL as soon as possible.
+This is essential is a child has disclosed being physically hurt by an adult. - If you are not able to contact your DSL or the Deputy, and the child is at risk of immediate harm, contact the children's services social care department directly.